CNES/cars/docs/source/how_to_use_CARS/advanced_configuration.rst

                     * When user activate the generation of performance map, this map transits until being rasterized.
 Performance map is managed as a confidence map.
                     * To save the confidence, the save_intermediate_data parameter should be activated.
                     * The cross-validation step supports two modes: fast and accurate.
 Setting the configuration to true or "fast" will use the fast method, while setting it to "accurate" will enable the accurate method.
+                    * When setting the method to auto, cars will use a global classification map to select the optimal pandora configuration for dense matching

                 .. list-table::
                     :widths: 19 19